Home Improvement Arc

 Because of that history, Karkassa gets a lot of merchant traffic and a lot of types trying to make dirty money.
 Inspections at the gate, both in and out, are fairly strict.

-Today in particular we have the regular caravan — the system where individuals who want to travel from town to town band together and jointly hire guards to keep costs down, which runs on a regular schedule — so there are many people to screen for entry.
+Today is particularly busy since the regular caravan arrived — that's the system where individuals traveling between towns band together and split the cost of hiring guards, departing on a fixed schedule — so there are many people to screen for entry.

 "Next, please."